🕗 Thursday, July 9 UPDATE

 -

-✔️ Strollers and wagons (big wheels recommended) -
+✔️ Strollers and wagons (big wheels recommended - the small umbrella strollers do not do well here) -

 Farm terrain can be uneven—good footwear and sturdy wheels go a long way!